Friday, January 26, 2018

 The all-star cast was a huge part of the movie's success, especially Hugh Jackman, who is getting well-adjusted to his post-Wolverine career and nails the role of the aforementioned visionary Barnum.
 Not only was he capable with his splendid acting, but Jackman did the singing, reliving the experience from his previous stage musical performances.
 Michele Williams was lovely as Hugh's on-screen wife, Charity.
 Zac Efron was the business partner, and Zendaya, the trapeze artist, had romantic chemistry.
 Even more surprising, the interracial romance subplot gets added to incorporate into the movie's themes of diversity and acceptance despite the bigotry of 19th-century society.

 Circus-goers will be dazzled by the experience of THE GREATEST SHOWMAN, as it is the most anticipated movie that audiences have ever seen.
 It's a great film.
-I recommend all of you viewers to give it a try.
+I recommend all of you viewers to watch it.

 Star rating: (8/10) Very Good Movie